Start using GPT functions in Excel

 GPT

-is an absolute reference toC6
+is an absolute reference toC8

-, which you need here since you do not want Excel to automatically adjust the reference when you fill the function to adjacent cells.tipSince you're only filling vertically across a single column, it would be enough to fix the prompt cell row using a mixed reference:
+, which you need here since you do not want Excel to automatically adjust the reference when you fill the formula to adjacent cells.tipSince you're only filling vertically across a single column, it would be enough to fix the prompt cell row using a mixed reference:

 Create a prompt by combining text from multiple cells

 You can use concatenation to combine text from two or more cells into a single text string.
-This allows you to create complex prompts, where different parts of the prompt come from different cells in the sheet.
+This allows you to create advanced prompts, where different parts of the prompt come from different cells in the sheet.

 For example, suppose you want to further customize the taglines of the previous example, so that they follow a specific tone and target a specific customer age range.
 The businesses are listed in the first column, the tone in the second, and the age range in the third, with the fourth column now reserved for the taglines.